Advising for Prospective Graduate Students:

 Students without any art/design background are encouraged to take courses to help build their portfolio.
 Inquire locally about available classes in the subjects referenced.

 Many architecture schools offer an introduction to design course in the summer for students who are contemplating architectural studies.
-At the UW we offer the ARCH 100 Summer Program.

 Is it possible to work full time and enter the 3 year M.Arch program?